Marketron/scenic/README.md

 update_view(name, version: nil, sql_definition: nil, shared: false, revert_to_version: nil, materialized: false) replace_view(name, version: nil, shared: false, revert_to_version: nil, materialized: false)
 ```
+###Issues
+Currently the materialize option does not work as a result of these changes; but you may be able to edit the migration manually and get it to work.

+The scenic model generator still works but doesn't take Roomer's multi-tenanted environment into account; but the model can be modified manually with the roomer attribute.

+Having the views included in the schema files is messy.
+If Roomer could accept a new statement like "include_sql_file" with the path to the view file (db/migrate/tenanted/views/name_of_postgres_views_v01.sql), read its contents and execute it, then our commits might be easier to manage.

 Following are the contents of the original scenic readme text.
 ***